 For other card types, "any" (or "a", "an", or "one") refers to a card with that characteristic.
-For example, "any disruptor" includes Varon-T Disruptor, Klingon Disruptor Rifle, and Breen CRM114, while "Any Emblem card" includes Emblem of the Empire and Emblem of the Alliance (but not cards displaying the icons representing those emblems).
+For example, "any disruptor" includes Varon-T Disruptor, any Intelligence see Intelligence anywhere

+Klingon Disruptor Rifle, and Breen CRM114, while "Any Emblem card" includes Emblem of the Empire and Emblem of the Alliance (but not cards displaying the icons representing those emblems).